scar45/conky_synthwave_neon/README.md

 - This layout was built for 1440p resolution, but you can adapt it to 1080p (or anything else really) by simply adding/removing some elements/lines
 - The modified *conky-google-now* icons and code are from [satya164](http://satya164.deviantart.com/art/Conky-Google-Now-366545753)
 - The current weather text in the preview is partially borked (reads "Mostly") -- this shouldn't be the case once you've updated the Yahoo!
 URL to your city
 - The music text that is near the bottom, as well as the Prev/Stop/Play/Next buttons, are not from this Conky theme.
-They are from the **gmusicbrowser** Desktop plugin
+They are from the **gmusicbrowser** desktop plugin

 ### Donations from awesome people